alexvollmer/archive.alexvollmer.com/content/posts/what-jersey-means-to-java.md

 As an example, consider the case where you want to return a response with a non-200 response code, an entity body and some headers.
 The order in which you set these on the response object is important because of how it's implemented.
 You need to set the status and headers _before_ you write any output to the stream.
 This make sense because you want a stream-oriented interface which means not storing the entire response in memory and then flushing.
 But, due to the strict order of HTTP response messages, you need to flush the header information prior to sending the body.
 It's not a particularly difficult thing to remember, but it is unnecessary mental overhead that is an artifact of the implementation.

 The request object is its own special brand of fun to deal with.
 Again its broad coverage makes for a rather clunky API to deal with.
 You want request parameters?
 You have to grovel through `String` arrays if you want to capture all of them.
 When implementing a Servlet, often what you want is some combination of request parameters, cookies and header; rarely do you need all of them at once.
-However what you get is one big über-object that has everything.
+However what you get is one big &uuml;ber-object that has everything.
 Enjoy!

 One final beef with the `ServletRequest` class is that getting path parameters out is an absolute nightmare.
 If you're building REST resources you really really care about the path as it is _the_ way to identify resources.
 The poor support the `ServletRequest` class provides for this is simply shocking.
 Here's a `String` &mdash; you parse it and figure out what the hell the segments are.

 In contrast, Jersey has a much looser philosophy with how requests and responses are handled.
 First, the monolithic request and response objects go away.
 Instead your methods provide the narrowest possible interface, expressing only what they need in exacting terms.
 This is done by making extensive use of Java annotations to mark up simple method parameters.
 For example, if you have a resource that needs a request parameter, use the `@QueryParam` annotation.
 Need a header?
 Just use `@HeaderParam`.
 Interested in cookies?
 Use the `@CookieParam` annotation.
 Here's an example:

+<% highlight :java do %>
 public MyResult getMyResult(@QueryParam("name") String name) {
     ...
 }
+<% end %>

 This does away with a tremendous amount of "busy-work".
 You want the "name" parameter?
 By god you're going to get it&mdash;no intermediate objects to reach into and pull stuff out of.